 - Meanwhile, in a large deep skillet, heat the olive oil over low heat.
 Add the garlic and cooking, sitting frequently, for 8 minutes, until the garlic is soft and a very light golden color; do not allow the garlic to brown.
 Stir in ¼ teaspoon of the red pepper flakes, and season with salt and pepper.

 - Raise the heat under the garlic oil to medium high.
 Add the white wine and simmer for 3 minutes until slightly reduced.
 Add the chicken broth or stock and the clam juice to the pan, and bring to a simmer.
 Allow to simmer and reduce a bit, for about 5 minutes.

 - When the pasta is just al dente, drain it and return it to the pot.
-Pour in the broth-clam juice mixture, add the chopped clams and lemon juice and toss until the pasta has become tender and absorbed a bit of the liquid and everything is well combined, about 2 minutes; tongs are great for this.
+Pour in the broth-clam juice mixture, add the chopped clams and lemon juice and toss until the pasta has become tender and absorbed a bit of the liquid, the clams are heated through and everything is well combined, about 2 minutes; tongs are great for this.
 Turn into a serving bowl, and top with additional red pepper flakes, the chopped parsley and the lemon zest.
 Serve hot.

 Made this recipe?
 Post a photo of your delicious creation on Instagram with our hashtag #dinnersolved